-- (a) turn off or reduce the conditioned air supply to a minimum; or - (b) reset the temperature setting to reduce energy use; or - (c) reset the temperature setting together with reduction of fan speed. - 6.10.4.4 The fresh air intake and exhaust air discharge for a conditioned space should be equipped with automatic dampers which shutoff when the conditioned space is not in use.
-The dampers should be kept at the shutoff position during preoccupancy cool-down and during off-hour setback if the air-conditioning system is provided with preoccupancy cool-down and/or off-hour setback mode. - 6.10.5 Isolation of Zones - 6.10.5.1 The air-conditioning systems serving zones intended to operate or be occupied non-simultaneously should be divided into isolation areas where - - (a) an isolation area, consisting of zones of similar characteristics, should not exceed 2300 m2 of air-conditioned floor area nor include more than one floor; and - (b) each isolation area should be equipped with controls and isolation devices capable of automatic shutoff of conditioned supply air and fresh air to and exhaust air from the area. - 6.10.5.2 For the purpose of fulfilling clause 6.10.5.1, the central systems and chilled water plant should be provided with controls and devices to allow stable operation for any length of time while serving only the smallest isolation area served by the system or plant. - 6.10.5.3 Isolation devices and controls should not be required for- - (a) exhaust air and fresh air connections to isolation areas when the fan system to which they connect is 2400 L/s or smaller; - (b) exhaust airflow from a single isolation area of less than 10% of the design airflow of the exhaust system to which it connects; - (c) isolation areas intended to operate continuously; or - (d) isolation areas intended to be inoperative only when all other isolation areas are inoperative.
+- (a) turn off or reduce the conditioned air supply to a minimum; or - (b) reset the temperature setting to raise at least 2°C from the cooling mode setpoint / to lower at least 2°C from the heating mode setpoint to reduce energy use; or - (c) reset the temperature setting together with reduction of fan speed. - 6.10.4.4 The fresh air intake and exhaust air discharge for a conditioned space should be equipped with automatic dampers which shutoff when the conditioned space is not in use.
+The dampers should be kept at the shutoff position during preoccupancy cool-down and during off-hour setback if the air-conditioning system is provided with preoccupancy cool-down and/or off-hour setback mode. - 6.10.5 Isolation of Zones - 6.10.5.1 The air-conditioning systems serving zones intended to operate or be occupied non-simultaneously should be divided into isolation areas where - - (a) an isolation area, consisting of zones of similar characteristics, should not exceed 2300 m of air-conditioned floor area nor include more than one floor; and - (b) each isolation area should be equipped with controls and isolation devices capable of automatic shutoff of conditioned supply air and fresh air to and exhaust air from the area. - 6.10.5.2 For the purpose of fulfilling clause 6.10.5.1, the central systems and chilled water plant should be provided with controls and devices to allow stable operation for any length of time while serving only the smallest isolation area served by the system or plant. - 6.10.5.3 Isolation devices and controls should not be required for- - (a) exhaust air and fresh air connections to isolation areas when the fan system to which they connect is 2400 L/s or smaller; - (b) exhaust airflow from a single isolation area of less than 10% of the design airflow of the exhaust system to which it connects; - (c) isolation areas intended to operate continuously; or - (d) isolation areas intended to be inoperative only when all other isolation areas are inoperative.